-As of March 31, 2018, the Revolving Credit Facility provided an \$800.0 million revolving line of credit (including up to \$150.0 million of letters of credit), with a maturity date of May 24, 2021.
+As of March 31, 2019, the Revolving Credit Facility provided a \$700.0 million revolving line of credit (including up to \$150.0 million of letters of credit), with a maturity date of January 18, 2024.
+On March 27, 2019, the Company reduced available commitments under the Revolving Credit Facility from \$800.0 million to \$700.0 million.

 Borrowings under the Revolving Credit Facility bear interest, at the Company's option, at either (1) the highest of the Federal Funds rate plus 0.50%, the Eurodollar rate plus 1.00%, or the administrative agent's prime rate as announced from time to time, or (2) the Eurodollar rate, plus, in the case of each of (1) and (2), an applicable margin that is based on the Company's total leverage ratio.
 The Company has capitalized certain amounts of interest expense on the Revolving Credit Facility in connection with the construction of various assets during the construction period.
 The Revolving Credit Facility is required to be guaranteed by certain significant domestic subsidiaries of the Company (as defined in the Revolving Credit Facility) and secured by substantially all of the Company's and any such subsidiaries' assets.
-As of March 31, 2018, none of the Company's subsidiaries guaranteed the Revolving Credit Facility.
+As of March 31, 2019, none of the Company's subsidiaries guaranteed the Revolving Credit Facility.

 The Revolving Credit Facility contains financial covenants regarding a maximum total leverage ratio and a minimum interest coverage ratio.
 In addition, the Revolving Credit Facility contains covenants that restrict, among other things, the Company's ability to sell assets, make investments and acquisitions, make capital expenditures, grant liens, pay dividends and make certain other restricted payments.
-Subsequent to the fiscal year end, on May 24, 2018, the Company amended the Revolving Credit Facility to, among other matters, increase the maximum permitted total leverage ratio for each of the quarters of fiscal year 2019.

-The Company was in compliance with its financial covenants under the Revolving Credit Facility as of March 31, 2018.
-At March 31, 2018, the Company had no outstanding borrowings under the Revolving Credit Facility and \$29.6 million outstanding under standby letters of credit, leaving borrowing availability under the Revolving Credit Facility as of March 31, 2018 of \$770.4 million.
+The Company was in compliance with its financial covenants under the Revolving Credit Facility as of March 31, 2019.
+At March 31, 2019, the Company had no outstanding borrowings under the Revolving Credit Facility and \$19.6 million outstanding under standby letters of credit, leaving borrowing availability under the Revolving Credit Facility as of March 31, 2019 of \$680.4 million.